eway-crm/php-lib/Examples/EditDieOnConflictFalse/README.md

-# Editing items with dieOnItemConflict detection disabled
+# Editing items - Default behaviour (dieOnItemConflict flag of)

-We want to edit company, that already exists and dieOnItemConflict detection id disabled.
+We want to edit company that already exists and we don't care abou the dieOnItemConflict flag (keep it on its default value - `false`).
 First of all we create new company and then we will edit it.
-As you can see, ItemVersion is missing.
+As you can see, we don't care about the `ItemVersion` field as well.

 ```php